Digimead-Specific/sbt-pgp-fixed/README.md

 to you project configuration.
 Now you may implement SBT crossbuild 0.11+ for you plugin easily ;-)

 P.S.
-0.13 worked only with local installation(pubish-local).
+0.13 worked only with local installation(publish-local).
 When I tried to use web install I got:

     [info] Compiling 1 Scala source to /home/ezh/.sbt/0.13.0-20130520-052156/staging/7ea980335232cf0370da/project/project/target/scala-2.10/sbt-0.13.0-20130520-052156/classes...
     [error] Invalid project ID: Expected letter